orppst/pst-gui/README.md

 # pst-gui Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus - If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+Note that there is a separate [README](src/main/webui/README.md) for the client side browser application that makes up the majority of this component.

 ## Running the application in dev mode